makermovement/WebResearcherJS/extension/README.md

-# Notes on how to use WebResearcherJS as a browser plugin
+# How to install WebResearcherJS as an extension

 ### Greasemonkey installation on firefox